 In 1979, Bobby Tisdale bought the airport and owned it until 1990, when it was sold to Lynford and Brenda Sullivan.
 David Harwell purchased Peach State Airport in 1994 and owned it until 2005 when he sold the airport to Ron Alexander.

 Sadly, in 2016, Ron Alexander passed away unexpectedly.
-Ron’s family, the Barnstormer’s Grill team, those representing the Candler Field Museum and many others worked to keep the aerodrome going in Ron’s absence until the spring of 2018 when Keven and Linda Sasser purchased Peach State Aerodrome and Barnstormer’s Grill from the Alexander family.
+Ron’s family, the Barnstormer’s Grill team, the Youth Aviation Program, and many others worked to keep the aerodrome going in Ron’s absence until the spring of 2018 when Keven and Linda Sasser purchased Peach State Aerodrome and Barnstormer’s Grill from the Alexander family.
 Keven was a friend of Ron and the two spent many hours together discussing Ron’s dreams and future plans for the airport and restaurant.

 For Keven Sasser, who has spent his career owning and developing businesses, his longtime hobby as a private pilot will now become his full-time focus.
-The Sassers’ preliminary plans for Peach State Aerodrome include continuing the development of the vintage-themed airport, adding new hangars, building “hangarminiums,” and continuing to support the Candler Field Museum as well as the Youth Aviation Program, of which Linda is a board member.
+The Sassers’ preliminary plans for Peach State Aerodrome include continuing the development of the vintage-themed airport, adding new hangars, building “hangarminiums,” and continuing to support the Youth Aviation Program.
 Teaching local youth how to build, maintain, and fly airplanes is a particular passion for the Sassers, and they are eager to expand the unique program that Ron pioneered.